rmartey/Inventory-Management/readme.md

 - MySQL Server
 - Microsoft Visual Studio
+- C#

 ### Running the Project

 - Clone the Project $ git clone https://github.com/rmartey/Inventory-Management.git
-- Open Visual Studio and open the project solution
+- Open Visual Studio and open the project's solution explorer
 - Run the application from Visual Studio by clicking on the run button